Decarbonizing FPSO Carbon Capture

 Short Term: Pre-emptive Feasibility Studies of Conventional PCC Processes

-In the short term, our goal is to materialize PCC in upcoming FPSO projects, using the amine solution-based method*.
-The process has track records in both onshore PCC projects by others, and different applications (such as gas sweetening) in our offshore projects.
-This short-term initiative involves collaboration with suppliers on the basic design and engineering works in advance to actual projects.
+Our short-term goal is to materialize PCC in upcoming FPSO projects using the amine solution-based method.
+This method has proven effective in onshore PCC projects by others and offshore applications like gas sweetening in our offshore projects.
+Collaboration with licensors on basic design and engineering is underway to prepare for deployment.

 Mid/Long Term: Development of Fit-for-purpose Solutions for FPSOs